By remembering FLC in their wills and trusts, a number of generous people have left a legacy of preserved open space for future generations to enjoy.

 Receive a life-time cash flow that may increase over time and a charitable income tax deduction.

-For more information about estate planning, talk to your attorney or financial planner, or contact the FLC.
+For more information about estate planning, talk to your attorney or financial planner, or have them contact the FLC.

 Gift of Conservation Easements